BBVA/qed/rtd_docs/source/home/quickstart.rst

 This section will guide you though QED functionality.

-Mainly, you can **add events** to QED, ask for the proof that an event **has been inserted**, ask for the proof that two events are **consistent** between each other, and verify (manual or automatically) each of both proofs.
+Mainly, you can **add events** to QED, ask for the proof that an event **hasbeen inserted**, ask for the proof that two events are **consistent** between each other, and verify (manual or automatically) each of both proofs.

 For each step we will use the **QED cli** facility.
 The client will talk to the QED server and the snapshot store, so it must be configured for that proposal.

 The involved variables are the followings, and we will use their default values for this quickstart.

 .. code-block:: shell